 Master of Social Work (M.S.W.)

-Long Island University Brooklyn Campus’ 60-credit Master’s of Social Work (M.S.W.) offers degree candidates four different concentrations – gerontology, nonprofit management, alcohol and substance abuse, and child and family welfare.
-The program is collaboration between the University’s Brooklyn Campus and its C.W.
-Post Campus (Brookville), and courses are available at both locations.
+Long Island University Brooklyn Campus’ 60-credit Master’s of Social Work (M.S.W.) offers degree candidates five different concentrations – gerontology, nonprofit management, alcohol and substance abuse, forensics social work and child and family welfare.
+The program is collaboration between the University’s Brooklyn Campus and its LIU Post Campus (Brookville), and courses are available at both locations.
 It is accredited by the Council of Social Work Education (CSWE), signifying that it meets the highest standards of academic excellence.

 The program is integrated to provide a step-wise progression in student understanding of generalist and specialized practice.
 The first-year curriculum includes content in the eight foundation areas of policy, practice, human behavior, field, diversity, populations at risk, and promotion of social justice and values.
 It introduces the student to the components of generalist practice with systems of all sizes and provides an understanding of generalist practice that distinguishes between generalist and advanced content while supporting the integration of specialized knowledge and technologies into a generalist perspective.
 It also introduces the student to the principles of interdisciplinary collaboration, preparing them for work in interdisciplinary fields of practice.